 - Chicken cooked with this marinade is also tender and tasty enough to enjoy on its own, a rarity for many chicken recipes.

 - Fat.
 Fat plays two roles in a marinade.
-It transfers flavors that are fat-soluble to the meat (meaning you won’t be able to taste other ingredients as well without fat).
+It transfers flavors that are fat-soluble to the meat (without it, you won’t be able to taste other ingredients as well).
 Fat also helps to keep the meat moist.
 99% of the time, I use olive oil.
 Vegetable oil is another excellent, neutral option.

 - Acid.
-Acid tenderizes the meat by breaking down its fibers.
+You should soak your chicken in acid, as it tenderizes the meat by breaking down its fibers.
 Citrus juices, vinegar, yogurt, and buttermilk are four excellent options.
 For today’s recipe, I am using lemon juice.
 Lemon pairs beautifully with chicken and is easy to have on hand.

 - Seasoning.
 Here the possibilities are truly endless!
 Citrus zest, herbs, aromatics (like onion and garlic), and spices can all come into play.
 The one non-negotiable is SALT.
 I use either kosher salt or, for even more complexity, soy sauce and a dash of Worcestershire.

 - Time.
 MARINATING LONGER IS NOT BETTER!
-The ideal amount of time to marinate chicken is 5 to 6 hours, but even 15 minutes makes a difference.
+The ideal amount of time you should marinate chicken is 5 to 6 hours, but even 15 minutes makes a difference.
 See below for more.

 - Olive Oil.
 My choice of fat for the marinade.
 You only need a little bit (this chicken marinade is not unhealthy in the slightest) and olive oil offers healthy fats, antioxidants, and anti-inflammatory properties.